 With thanks to Glenn Grant - 60South.com

 geophysics - The study of the physical properties of Earth as a planet.
 Geophysicists may study the interior of the Earth, the geomagnetic field of the Earth, or the Earth's gravity field.
-Most of the work is done using very high tech equipment and requires much translation to be understood by normal people.
+Most of the work is done using very high tech equipment and requires much translation to be understood by standard humans.

 geothermal - Geo - earth, thermal - heat.
 Heat generated within the interior of Earth.
 Visible indications of geothermal activity are geysers when underground water comes into contact with a heat source, such as hot rocks near a volcano.
-In Antarctica, Deception Island is geothermally active, there are also thought to be several regions on the continent where glaciers are melted from below by geothermal heat making them flow more quickly at those regions.
+In Antarctica, Deception Island is geothermally active, there are also thought to be several regions on the continent where glaciers are melted from below by geothermal heat making them flow more quickly.

 glacial erosion - The wearing down of the Earth's surface by glaciers.
 Rock debris at the bottom of a glacier scrapes and erodes the surface over which the glacier flows like a giant hugely heavy piece of sand paper.